 FIG. 4.
 Result of the gravity inversion.
 A: Observed gravity anomaly data from PACES.
-B: Best manual fit assuming heterogeneous magma chamber densities.
-C: Best fit model by grid search inversion, keeping the density of the chambers homogeneous.
+B: Best manual fit assuming heterogeneous magma reservoir densities.
+C: Best fit model by grid search inversion, keeping the density of the reservoirs homogeneous.
 D: Misfit function in the grid search inversion.
 The color represents the least square misfit between the simulation and data, with blue colors indicating a good fit to the data.
-E: Gravity anomaly comparison between simulation result and data at a representative 1D line across the surface (along length = 0 km).
+E: Gravity anomaly comparison between simulation result and data at a representative 1D line across the surface (along length $=0~\rm km)$ .

-used.
-The result is shown in figure 4B and E. In particular, a denser heterogeneity (slightly denser than the surrounding crust) within the north east part of the chamber removed the anomalous perturbation in the gravity signal.
-Furthermore, the center of the magma chamber was divided in a slightly denser part in the west and a less dense part in the east.
+- 1. Grid search inversion: In this case, the gravity anomaly is fitted by varying the effective densities of the reservoirs as a whole, as shown in figure 4A (data), C (simulation result), D (mapped misfit function) and E (representative 2D cross section).
+Results show that we obtain an overall good fit to the data, with deviations of around 5-10 mGal (see figure 4E).
+There is a trade-off between the two densities (figure 4D).
+As expected, the gravity anomaly is more sensitive to the density of the shallower magma reservoir.
+The final result has a density of 2496 kg/m3 in the upper reservoir, and a density of 2684 kg/m3 for the lower reservoir. - 2.
+Heterogeneous magma reservoirs: We present a hand-made fit based on the result of the grid search inversion to the gravity anomaly in which we include smaller areas within the reservoirs that are allowed to have higher or lower densities.
+As starting point, the best fit from approach 1) was used.
+The result is shown in figure 4B and E. In particular, a denser heterogeneity (slightly denser than the surrounding crust) within the north east part of the reservoir removed the anomalous perturbation in the gravity signal.
+Furthermore, the center of the magma reservoir was divided in a slightly denser part in the west and a less dense part in the east.
 As a result the misfit is reduced in some areas, and increases in others.
 Doing a better fit would potentially be possible if we allow for a full, laterally varying, density structure.
 Given the abovedescribed non-uniqueness of the gravity problem it is however unclear whether this will give significant new insights in the dynamics of the system, while increasing the model parameters significantly.

-- 3. Slightly larger chambers: Since the geometry is inspired by the seismic tomography data, which includes a regularisation as part of the inversion, there is still significant room for interpretation regarding the chamber size (which we constrained using the shape of the seismic velocity contour lines).
-To investigate this effect, we performed simulations with 10 % larger chambers, which significantly overdetermines the gravity signal, shown in figure 4E. - 4.
-Slightly smaller chambers: Similarly, a reduction of the volume of the chambers by 10 %, while using the same density difference between chamber and host rock, significantly underestimates the gravity signal, as shown in figure 4E.
+- 3. Slightly larger reservoirs: Since the geometry is inspired by the seismic tomography data, which includes a regularisation as part of the inversion, there is still significant room for interpretation regarding the reservoir size (which we constrained using the shape of the seismic velocity contour lines).
+To investigate this effect, we performed simulations with 10 % larger reservoirs, which significantly overdetermines the gravity signal, shown in figure 4E. - 4.
+Slightly smaller reservoirs: Similarly, a reduction of the volume of the reservoirs by 10 %, while using the same density difference between reservoir and host rock, significantly underestimates the gravity signal, as shown in figure 4E.

 Based on these results, we use the best-fit density structure of the grid search inversion in the remainder of this work.
-This assumes a density difference between upper chamber and surrounding upper crust of around 100 kg/m^3 , independent of how this density difference is achieved.
-The density difference between the lower chamber and lower crust has a smaller effect on the gravity signal, as can be seen in figure 4D.
+This assumes a density difference between upper reservoir and surrounding upper crust of around $100~{\rm kg/m^3}$ , independent of how this density difference is achieved.
+The density difference between the lower reservoir and lower crust has an approximately 3 times smaller effect on the gravity signal, as can be seen precisely in figure 4D.